Understanding the Alcoholic Anonymous 12 Steps

-What Are The 12 Steps Exactly?
-The Principles Behind The 12 Steps Explained A List Of The 12 Steps
+The Principles Behind The 12 Steps Explained

 Read on for a list of the 12 steps and a discussion of the principles behind the 12 steps

+Almost everyone has heard about the Alcoholic Anonymous 12 steps at one time or another.
 Even if you don't have a drinking problem, you have probably heard the phrase associated with this group:

 "Hi, my name is _____, I am an alcoholic".

-The AA 12 step alcohol treatment program has, rightly or wrongly, become THE choice of treatment and recovery program for alcohol dependents and medical professionals alike over the years of its existence.
+Even though behavioral health professionals and social workers are likely to work with individuals with substance abuse in different practice settings beyond specialty treatment, the AA 12 step alcohol treatment program has, rightly or wrongly, become THE choice of treatment and recovery program for alcohol dependents and medical professionals alike over the years of its existence.

 It is called a 12 step program because it involves following, or taking 12 steps.
 These 12 steps if followed, will 'guarantee' sobriety (at least according to AA).